stratum-mining/stratum/README.md

 2. Sv1 mining farms mining to a Sv2-compatible pool gain some of the security and efficiency improvements Sv2 offers over Stratum V1 (Sv1).
-The Sv1<->Sv2 miner proxy does not support _all_ the features of Sv2, but can used as a temporary measure before upgrading completely to Sv2-compatible firmware.
+The Sv1<->Sv2 miner proxy does not support _all_ the features of Sv2, but works as a temporary measure before upgrading completely to Sv2-compatible firmware.
 (The Sv1<->Sv2 translation proxy implementation is a work in progress.)

 ## 2.2 Pools